-I know it is popular to “defend “Richard by suggesting other potential suspects of which there are plenty with much more motive than Richard and who would be much less likely to be squeamish about murder but I don’t think it is actually necessary to assume foul play .The princes could quite easily have died of natural causes, or perhaps the older prince or more precisely the young king Edward V died and the younger prince was sent away,(I can’t personally imagine it likely that one prince was sent into exile overseas but there is considerable academic support to favour it and unless this occurred or was at least suspected I cannot otherwise explain the behavior of key players later in case of Perkin Warbeck).
+I know it is popular to “defend “Richard by suggesting other potential suspects of which there are plenty with much more motive than Richard and who would be much less likely to be squeamish about murder but I don’t think it is actually necessary to assume foul play .The princes could quite easily have died of natural causes, or perhaps the older prince or more precisely the young king Edward V died and the younger prince was sent away,(I can’t personally imagine it likely that one prince was sent into exile overseas but there is considerable academic support to favour it and unless this occurred or was at least suspected I cannot otherwise explain the behaviour of key players later in case of Perkin Warbeck).

 Keeping the children in his custody made much more sense than murdering them as while they were in his close keeping they were in effect hostages for the good behavior of their mother and her supporters and many of those supporters were the unpopular Woodville’s or Woodville allies.Though plots could be instigated to free them, as long as they were kept safe and perhaps in secret locations it was far safer to leave them alive.
 The next claimants to Richards throne were all adults who were out of Richards control and capable of acting for themselves .

-The progress of this or any similare disease would also explain why the princes began to be seen less frequently and may also explain the death or disappearance of the second prince .Perhaps when it became clear how ill Edward was Richard was moved to keep him healthy or more likely he contracted a related disease and died .Osteomyelitis can be a complication of other diseases caused by a number of bacteria all of which would easily be passed from child to child by direct contact ,by sharing the same environment,,same bed ,same increasingly confined space.Two of the bacteria Staphylococcus and salmonella are environmental and the princes probably shared the same spaces infected by the bacteria and may have been independently infected .Its also possible it was a complication of Tuberculosis ,which may have been the actual cause of death and would have very easily been transmitted from prince to prince ..Though the second skeleton does not appear to have any disease evident it was incomplete and already damaged when examined and in addition death from for example Typhus would leave no marks nor would flu type diseases ,it was only months after Bosworth that the “sweating Sickness” officially appears in England but it was probably present much earlier perhaps the princes were among the earliest victims.
+The progress of this or any degenerative or genetic disease would also explain why the princes began to be seen less frequently and may also explain the death or disappearance of the second prince .Perhaps when it became clear how ill Edward was, Richard was moved to keep him healthy or more likely he contracted a related disease and died .Osteomyelitis can be a complication of other diseases caused by a number of bacteria all of which would easily be passed from child to child by direct contact ,by sharing the same environment,,same bed ,same increasingly confined space.Two of the bacteria Staphylococcus and salmonella are environmental and the princes probably shared the same spaces infected by the bacteria and may have been independently infected .Its also possible it was a complication of Tuberculosis ,which may have been the actual cause of death and would have very easily been transmitted from prince to prince ..Though the second skeleton does not appear to have any signs or disease it was incomplete and already damaged when examined .In addition death from for example Typhus would leave no marks nor would flu type diseases ,it was only months after Bosworth that the “sweating Sickness” officially appears in England but it was probably present much earlier perhaps the princes were among the earliest victims.

-Death by natural causes would explain the burial of the bodies either those found under the stair or those found elsewhere earlier,,if your going to murder two children then why not just throw them in the river but if they die of natural causes after being cared for then it’s entirely logical they may have been secretly and hurriedly buried in a makeshift coffin to prevent the spread of disease from their corpses but perhaps also with the hope they could be reburied with more dignity later.
+Death by natural causes would explain the burial of the bodies displayed, if your going to murder two children then why not just throw them in the river but if they die of natural causes after being cared it’s entirely logical they may have been secretly and hurriedly buried in a makeshift coffin to prevent the spread of disease from their corpses but perhaps also with the hope they could be reburied with more dignity later.

-If they had died in 1483 it doesn’t of course explain why Richard didn’t make the deaths public and produce bodies,Edwards disease would be so visible that it would be impossible to attribute his death to murder .I would suggest that it’s possible that at the time the first rumors of their murder were circulating the princes were extremely ill and couldn’t be produced but Richard was biding his time and intended to produce them once they recovered or produce their corpses once they succumbed and died.Perhaps Elizabeth emerged from the closely watched sanctuary of the Abby in 1484 so she could visit one or both sons before their deaths it would explain what otherwise seems to be a strange or calculating and callous about her about turn .To make peace with and become part of the court of your sons murderer is even by the standards of the day appalling but if you know that this is merely someone who has taken power from them ,then its more understandable ,Kings rose and fell and you had to adapt.
+If they had died in 1483 it doesn’t of course explain why Richard didn’t make the deaths public and produce bodies,Edwards disease would be so visible that it would be impossible to attribute his death to murder .I would suggest that it’s possible that at the time the first rumors of their murder were circulating the princes were extremely ill and couldn’t be produced but Richard was biding his time and intended to produce them once they recovered or produce their corpses once they succumbed and died.Perhaps Elizabeth emerged from the closely watched sanctuary of the Abbey in 1484 so she could visit one or both sons before their deaths it would explain what otherwise seems to be a strange or calculating and callous about her about turn .To make peace with and become part of the court of your sons murderer is even by the standards of the day appalling but if you know that this is merely someone who has taken power from them ,then its more understandable ,Kings rose and fell and you had to adapt.

-There were regular outbreaks of disease in London and especially during the hotter months ,infant mortality in medieval England was high and the Woodville children of Edward IV seem to have been particularly susceptible to ravages of infant mortality .In addition precautions against spreading disease where for the most part ineffective .In the light of the lack of evidence it would seem far more likely that the Princes died while kept in less than ideal conditions of a disease requiring quick burial rather than that they were murdered by persons unknown in a manner unknown and disposed of in a place unknown.
+There were regular outbreaks of disease in London and especially during the hotter months ,infant mortality in medieval England was high among all classes and the Woodville children of Edward IV seem to have been particularly susceptible to ravages of infant mortality .In addition precautions against spreading disease where for the most part ineffective .In the light of the lack of evidence it would seem far more likely that the Princes died while kept in less than ideal conditions of a disease requiring quick burial rather than that they were murdered by persons unknown in a manner unknown and disposed of in a place unknown.

 The possibility that the younger child survived in exile will be dealt with at some point in the future as the case of Perkin Warbeck is of enough interest to merit its own post